LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 If the parties are unable to reach a settlement through negotiation, they may choose to mediate or arbitrate the case.
 Mediation is a process where a neutral third party helps the parties come to an agreement.
-Arbitration is a process where a judge or lawyer, or a panel of judges or lawyers, listen to the evidence and decide who is liable for the accident.
+Arbitration is a process where a judge or lawyer, or a panel of judges or lawyers, listens to the evidence and decides who is liable for the accident.

-If the car accident case does not settle, it may go to trial.
-The parties will present their evidence at trial, and the jury will decide who is liable for the accident and if they find for the injured party, how much to award in compensation.
+The car accident case may go to trial if it does not settle.
+The parties will present their evidence at trial, and the jury will decide who is liable for the accident and, if they find for the injured party, how much to award in compensation.

 How are Car Accident Lawsuits Settled?